 Laboratory Analysis.
 As required by FHWA regulations, only a laboratory certified by the Department of Health and Human Services (DHHS) to perform urinalysis for the detection of the presence of controlled substances will be retained by the City.
 The laboratory will be required to maintain strict compliance with federally approved chain-of-custody procedures, quality control, maintenance, and scientific analytical methodologies.

 Laboratory Analysis.
-CONTRACTOR shall submit laboratory results for sediment chemistry testing of the dredged material to be placed within the site.
+TENANT shall submit laboratory results for sediment chemistry testing of the dredged material to be placed within the site.
 Sampling and testing shall be performed by a recognized and qualified party satisfactory to the DISTRICT, demonstrating that no metals, petroleum products, pesticides, and polychlorinated biphenols (PCBs) (commonly measured with chlorinated pesticides) or other contaminants are present in the dredged material.
 Testing shall conclude whether the sediment to be removed meets Florida Residential Cleanup Target Levels (“RCTL”) and/or Florida Industrial Cleanup Target Levels (“ICTL”) as appropriate to the intended disposal site(s).
-If the material does not meet the RCTL but meets the ICTL, then the CONTRACTOR shall certify to the DISTRICT that the material shall only be used for commercial, industrial and/or road base sites.
-The CONTRACTOR and any sub-contractor(s) shall comply with the Plan at all times.
+If the material does not meet the RCTL but meets the ICTL, then the TENANT shall certify to the DISTRICT that the material shall only be used for commercial, industrial and/or road base sites.
+The TENANT and any sub-contractor(s) shall comply with the Plan at all times.
 In the event that the material does not meet the ICTL, then either party may terminate this Agreement.
 A minimum of two (2) composite samples from the in situ dredged material will be sufficient to characterize the sediment chemistry as described above.

 Laboratory Analysis.
-The following pay items are to provide laboratory analyses performed in accordance with the requirements set forth in Chapter 62-160, Florida Administrative Code (F.A.C.).
+The following pay items are to provide laboratory analyses performed in accordance with the requirements set forth in Chapter 62- 160, Florida Administrative Code (F.A.C.).
 In addition all laboratories must hold certification from the Department of Health (DOH) Environmental Laboratory Certification Program (ELCP) using standards established by the National Environmental Laboratory Accreditation Conference (NELAP) as specified in Ch.
 64E, F.A.C., for each matrix/test method/analyte combination.
 Certain exceptions apply and can be found in the February 17, 2007 Guidance Memo BPSS Enforcement of Laboratory NELAP Certification Requirements.
 Unless otherwise specified, the following pay items INCLUDE:

 Laboratory Analysis.
 Where the Services include laboratory analysis, Xxxxxxxx will charge a minimum fee of $50.00 per analysis, unless otherwise agreed in writing.
 This fee will become due and payable upon the commencement of such analysis.

 Laboratory Analysis.
 All urine specimens tested for drugs of abuse under this policy will be analyzed at a laboratory certified by the Department of Health and Human Services (DHHS), Substance Abuse and Mental Health Services Administration (SAMHSA).
 The laboratory selected by the Village for testing conducted under this policy is: Quest Diagnostics 000 X. Xxxxx Xxxxxxx Xxxxxxxxxx, XX 00000 All specimens will be tested for the drug or drug classes listed in Section II using an immunoassay screen approved by the Food and Drug Administration (FDA).
 The immunoassay screen will use cut-off levels established by the DHHS and DOT to eliminate negative specimens from further consideration.
 Any presumptive positive test will be subject to confirmation analysis.
 Any urine specimen identified as positive on the initial screen will be confirmed by gas chromatography/mass spectrometry (GC/MS) methodology.
-GC/MS analysis will use cut- off levels established by the DHHS and DOT for confirmation.
+GC/MS analysis will use cut-off levels established by the DHHS and DOT for confirmation.
 Any specimen that does not contain drug or drug metabolites above the GC/MS confirmation cut-off levels will be reported by the laboratory as negative.
 When appropriate, the laboratory may conduct analyses to determine if the specimen has been adulterated.
 Adulteration tests include but are not limited to specific gravity, creatinine, and pH.
 In addition, the laboratory may conduct additional analyses to identify or detect a specific adulterant added to the urine specimen.
 If the laboratory identifies an adulterant added to the specimen, the laboratory will report the specimen as adulterated.
 If the laboratory determines that the specimen is inconsistent with human urine, the laboratory will report the specimen as substituted.
 If the laboratory is unable to obtain a valid screening or confirmation analysis, the laboratory will report the specimen as Invalid.
 If the laboratory determines that the specimen’s specific gravity and creatinine are lower than the normal range, the laboratory will report the specimen as dilute.
 The laboratory will report all test results to the Medical Review Officer (MRO) by confidential, secure electronic (not telephone) or hard copy transmission.
 Negative specimens will be destroyed and discarded by the laboratory after results are reported to the MRO.
 Non-negative specimens (Positive, Adulterated, Substituted, Invalid) specimens will be retained in long-term frozen storage (-20 degrees C or less) for a minimum of one (1) year.